- How many classes can I register for?

 - What does my rider entry fee include?

 Your rider entry fee includes your class race entry only.
-All riders will be required to purchase a Guest Pass this year.
+All riders will be required to purchase a Gate Admission Ticket.

 - Will I need medical insurance in order to participate?